 The AOC has identified areas throughout the Capitol that contain historic paint colors or decoration that need restoration.
 In many of these areas the plaster has cracked under the stress and weight of multiple paint layers, a result of decades of repainting wall and ceiling surfaces.
 These areas have been marked for paint analysis; a process that allows the AOC to record what finishes were used in the past before repairing the wall.
 This allows the area to be restored to its original appearance.
 Once an area has been documented, the walls must be stripped down to a stable surface that...
 More »

 The main entrance and exit doors to the Capitol Visitor Center will be replaced with doors that will be lighter and easier to open for visitors.
 The installations are scheduled in phases to minimize inconvenience to staff and visitors.
 During each phase of construction the doors being replaced will be inaccessible, but the remaining entrance and exit doors will be available for use.
 Temporary barriers will be erected to maintain building security and protect visitors.
-This project is scheduled to be complete in spring 2016.More »
+This project is scheduled to be completed by Inauguration 2017.More »

 In support of the Dome Restoration Project trucks deliver equipment and supplies to the East and West Fronts of the U.S. Capitol between 6 a.m. and 3 p.m.
 Flagmen direct pedestrians to use the sidewalk during the delivery process for safety.
 Additionally, a staging area has been established on the northwest lawn of the U.S. Capitol for the duration of the project....
 More »

 A project to modernize the overhead utilities and install new life safety systems in the tunnel between the Rayburn House Office Building and the Capitol Building is expected to last through 2016.
 The work includes installing fire alarm, sprinkler systems, energy efficient lighting and a new ceiling above the pedestrian walkway....
 More »